pennomi/pastry/README.md

  * Privileged Client.
 Probably subclasses that?
  * Basically IS the game logic
+ * Generally has exactly one interest - everything within the zone
  * One AI per zone.
 Or could there be more?
 Need at least one.

 Client: